MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/r/range-selection.md

 Use the same type of phrasing in content for a technical audience, but if you're describing the feature, use *adjacent selection*.

-Use *multiple selection* to describe selecting more than one nonadjacent items.
+Use *multiple selection* to describe selecting more than one nonadjacent item.